tldraw/tldraw/apps/examples/src/examples/custom-zoom-menu/README.md

 ---
-title: Custom Context Menu
+title: Custom Zoom Menu
-component: ./CustomContextMenuExample.tsx
+component: ./CustomZoomMenuExample.tsx
 category: ui
 ---

-Customize tldraw's context menu.
+You can customize tldraw's zoom menu.
+Open the zoom menu by clicking the "100%" button at the bottom left of the editor.
+There should be a new menu item there.

 ---

-The context menu can be customized by providing a `<CustomContextMenu>` component as a child of the `<Tldraw>` component.
+The zoom menu can be customized by providing a `<CustomZoomMenu>` component as a child of the `<Tldraw>` component.